Lupi, Camarines Sur

 The town was known as a travelling población as it had been transferred several times when it was a small settlement during Spanish colonization.
+Lupi was also united with Sipocot in the late Spanish era and was also the home of Franciscans and Dominicans.
+Lupi is a famous tourist attraction in its surrounding area because of the Bicol national park and its rivers.
+Its major imports are coconuts, copra and pineapples.

 History

 Lupi started as a Franciscan mission in 1701 under Fr.
 Juan de la Hoz.
 In 1726, the settlement was moved from the Ragay mountains due to health issues.
 On October 17, 1726, Lupi became a town and its parish was set up under St. Peter Baptist.
 On that day, the Spanish government under the administration of Governor General Marquéz de Torrecampo who was also the titular head of the Diocese of Caceres, issued a decree making Lupi a separate town.

 Geography

 Lupi is 63 km from the provincial capital town Pili and 333 km from the country's capital city of Manila.

 Barangays

 Lupi is politically subdivided into 38 barangays.
 Each barangay consists of puroks and some have sitios.